Auto-Linear Phenomenon in Subsurface Imaging: Appendix

 The exact transformer architectures and layer dimensions of the seismic and velocity autoencoders are provided in Table~\ref{table:dimensions}.
-We will add this table to the revised paper.
 For all the datasets except Kimberlina, the size of seismic data is $1000\times70$ and the size of velocity maps is $70\times70$.
 We choose the patch size $100\times10$ for seismic data and $10\times10$ for velocity maps.
 Thus, the latent dimension of seismic data is $132\times70$, and the latent dimension of velocity maps is $516\times49$.
 For Kimberlina, the patch size of seismic data is $250\times10$, and of velocity maps is $20\times40$.
 The latent dimension of seismic data is $132\times50$, and the latent dimension of velocity maps is $516\times70$.
 The rank of the linear converter is set to $128$.
 The mask ratio for training MAE is set to $0.75$.

-\subsection{Generalizability}
+\subsection{Generalizability.}

+In the following experiment, CurveVel-A, FlatFault-A, and CurveFault-A are used to pre-train the MAEs.
+We test the generalizability of this pair of encoder and decoder in all datasets.
+Results are shown in Table~\ref{table:share_en_de2}.